Ankara: Modern monuments

-Hatti Monument

-Erected in 1978 at Sıhhiye Square, this impressive monument symbolizes the Hatti Sun Disc (which was later adopted by the Hittites) and commemorates Anatolia's earliest known civilization.
+Erected in 1978 at Sıhhiye Square, the Hatti Monument impressive monument symbolizes the Hatti Sun Disc (which was later adopted by the Hittites) and commemorates Anatolia's earliest known civilization.
 The Hatti Sun Disc has been used in the previous logo of Ankara Metropolitan Municipality.
 It was also used in the previous logo of the Ministry of Culture & Tourism.

+The Monument to Turkish Soldiers Fighting in Korea opened in 1973 to commemorate the veterans and martyrs of the Turkish Brigade.

 Inns

-Suluhan

 Suluhan is a historical Inn in Ankara.
 It is also called the Hasanpaşa Han.
 It is about 400 m southeast of Ulus Square and situated in the Hacıdoğan neighborhood.
 According to the vakfiye (inscription) of the building, the Ottoman era han was commissioned by Hasan Pasha, a regional beylerbey, and was constructed between 1508 and 1511, during the final years of the reign of Sultan Bayezid II.

 There are 102 rooms (now shops) which face the two yards.
 In each room there is a window, a niche and a chimney.

-Çengelhan Rahmi M. Koç Museum

 Çengelhan Rahmi M. Koç Museum is a museum of industrial technology situated in Çengel Han, an Ottoman era Inn which was completed in 1523, during the early years of the reign of Sultan Suleiman the Magnificent.
 The exhibits include industrial/technological artifacts from the 1850s onwards.
 There are also sections about Mustafa Kemal Atatürk, the founder of modern Turkey; Vehbi Koç, Rahmi Koç's father and one of the first industrialists of Turkey, and Ankara city.